malda-protocol/malda-lending/docs/src/src/referral/ReferralSigning.sol/contract.ReferralSigning.md

 ## Errors
 ### ReferralSigning_SameUser
+Error thrown when the user is the same as the referrer

 ```solidity
 error ReferralSigning_SameUser();
 ```

 ### ReferralSigning_InvalidSignature
+Error thrown when the signature is invalid

 ```solidity
 error ReferralSigning_InvalidSignature();
 ```

 ### ReferralSigning_UserAlreadyReferred
+Error thrown when the user has already been referred

 ```solidity
 error ReferralSigning_UserAlreadyReferred();
 ```

 ### ReferralSigning_ContractReferrerNotAllowed
+Error thrown when the referrer is a contract

 ```solidity
 error ReferralSigning_ContractReferrerNotAllowed();